beevik/go6502/README.md

 3. Load the `sample.bin` binary file and its corresponding `sample.map` source map file.
 The binary data is loaded into memory at the origin address exported during assembly into the `sample.map` file.
-4. Set the program counter to the `START` address, which is an address exported during assembly into the `sample.map` file.
+4. Set the program counter register to value of the `START` address, which was exported during assembly into the `sample.map` file.
 5. Disassemble the first few lines of machine code starting from the program counter address.

-To run this script, build the go6502 application and type the following on the command line:
+To run this script, type the following on the command line:

 ```
 go6502 sample.cmd